tomasstorc/bootcamp-assignment/README.md

 - You will need to provide passwords for VM and database, do not store them in GIT
 - GitOps based deployment may need some secret as well, again, do not store it as plain text

+### Costs

+- With respect to the requirements try to use SKU which will minimize costs.

 ## Bonus tasks

 ### Task 1 - Configure VM Insights